PookMook/posts/cascade.md

 ## CSS Files and its Bear Traps

 CSS files are my first love.
 I used CSS, SASS, and then CSS modules (SCSS modules, actually) pretty exclusively early in my career.
 Life was good and simple.
 Why would a CSS enthusiast like myself be pushed to CSS-in-JS?

-### Let's make some enemies (1/3).
+Alright, here's how you do not make friends (1/3)

 As soon as the projects I worked on became bigger, involved more "legacy code," or just had more contributors, some serious bear traps started to appear everywhere.

 People will immediately mention the lack of collocation of styles and markup as the most problematic drawback of CSS files.
 I can see this argument and mostly agree that it improves the developer experience significantly, but my main concerns are more about safety, intent communication, DRY, and maintenance.